Manishms18/Identifying-cuisines-type-from-ingredients-using-Machine-Learning/README.md

-# Predicting cuisines type from ingredients using Machine Learning
+# Recognizing cuisines type from ingredients using Machine Learning